symfony/symfony-docs/logging.rst

 ---------------------------------------------

-The logger has a stack of *handlers*, and each can be used to write the log entries to different locations (e.g. files, database, Slack, etc).
+The logger has a stack of *handlers*, and each can be used to write the log entries to different locations (e.g. files, database, Slack).

 .. tip::